RPZ Valve Testers

-Currently only one course has been recognised.
-Develop Training Limited runs this course.
+Currently only one course has been recognised which is run by Develop Training Limited.

 Candidates have an opportunity to elect to be publicly listed on the WRAS website when they fill in the application form for the Develop training course.
 Once candidates have successfully completed a course, Develop Training Limited sends WRAS a list of successful candidates who wish to be listed on the WRAS website.
 WRAS then adds these to the WRAS website.

 Please note that the RPZ Water Suppliers' Approved Installation Method AIM-08-01 is under review, so this process is likely to change, following consultation.

 As part of the AIM 08-01 review, WRAS recently updated the list of RPZ testers published in the search facility with the aim to improve the availability of those testers who currently provide RPZ testing services.
 If, as an RPZ tester, you no longer appear on this list and wish to do so, please send updated details using the form below.
 Email completed forms to firstname.lastname@example.org or post them to us.

 The course certificate states that this is only valid for three years - are RPZ testers removed from the website after three years?